Police focus on van renter in Brooklyn subway shooting probe - NewsBreak

 Sewell said the attack was not being investigated as terrorism, but that she was “not ruling out anything.”
 The shooter’s motive was unknown.

-Several videos mention New York’s subways, and Adams is a recurring theme.
+One, posted April 11, rails against crime against Black people and says drastic action is needed to change things.
+Another, from March 20, says the nation was “born in violence, it’s kept alive by violence or the threat thereof and it’s going to die a violent death.”

 A Feb.
-20 video says the mayor and governor’s plan to address homelessness and safety in New York City’s subway system “is doomed for failure” and refers to himself as a “victim” of the mayor’s mental health program.
+20 video says the mayor and governor’s plan to improve safety in New York City’s subway system “is doomed for failure” and refers to himself as a “victim” of the mayor’s mental health program.
 A Jan.
-25 video criticizes Adams’ plan to end gun violence .
+25 video — called “Dear Mr. Mayor” — is somewhat critical of Adams’ plan to end gun violence.

+Investigators believe the shooter’s gun jammed, preventing the suspect from continuing to fire, said two law enforcement officials who weren’t authorized to discuss the investigation and spoke on condition of anonymity.

+“There was a lot of loud pops, and there was smoke in the other car,” she said.
+“And people were trying to get in and they couldn’t, they were pounding on the door to get into our car.”

+As police searched for the shooter, Gov. Kathy Hochul warned New Yorkers to be vigilant.

 “This individual is still on the loose.
-This person is dangerous,” Gov. Kathy Hochul, a Democrat, warned at a midday news conference.
+This person is dangerous,” the Democrat said at a news conference just after noon.

-In Menlo, Iowa, President Joe Biden praised “the first responders who jumped in action, including civilians, civilians who didn’t hesitate to help their fellow passengers and tried to shield them.”

 After people streamed out of the train, quick-thinking transit workers ushered passengers to another train across the platform for safety, transit officials said.

-High school student John Butsikaris was riding that other train and initially thought the problem was mundane until the next stop, when he heard screams for medical attention and his train was evacuated.
+High school student John Butsikaris was riding the other train and initially thought the problem might be mundane until the next stop, when he heard screams for medical attention and his train was evacuated.

-“I’m definitely shook,” the 15-year-old said.
+“I’m definitely shook,” the 15-year-old told The Associated Press.
 “Even though I didn’t see what happened, I’m still scared, because it was like a few feet away from me, what happened.”

+In Menlo, Iowa, President Joe Biden praised “the first responders who jumped in action, including civilians, civilians, who didn’t hesitate to help their fellow passengers and tried to shield them.”

+Adams, who is isolating following a positive COVID-19 test on Sunday, said in a video statement that the city “will not allow New Yorkers to be terrorized, even by a single individual.”

 New York City has faced a spate of shootings and high-profile bloodshed in recent months, including on the city’s subways.
 One of the most shocking was in January, when a woman was pushed to her death in front of a train by a stranger.

-Adams, a Democrat a little over 100 days into his term, has made cracking down on crime — especially in the subways — an early focus of his administration, pledging to send more police officers into stations and platforms for regular patrols.
-It wasn’t immediately clear whether any officers were in the station when the shootings occurred.
+Adams, a Democrat a little over 100 days into his term, has made cracking down on crime — especially on the subways — a focus of his early administration, pledging to send more police officers into stations and platforms for regular patrols.
+It wasn’t immediately clear whether officers were already inside the station when the shootings occurred.

-The mayor, who is isolating following a positive COVID-19 test on Sunday , said in a video statement that the city “will not allow New Yorkers to be terrorized, even by a single individual.”

-Balsamo reported from Washington.
-Associated Press writers Beatrice Dupuy, Karen Matthews, Julie Walker, Deepti Hajela, Michelle L. Price and David Porter in New York contributed to this report, and Michael Kunzelman contributed from College Park, Maryland.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“It is going to take the entire nation to speak out and push back against the cult of death that has taken hold in this nation,” Adams said by video Tuesday night.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0